-Boiling eggs may seem like the simplest kitchen task one can accomplish with a blink of an eye, but most of us know it is much tricker than than.
-If you have never made soft boiled eggs because it looks more intimidating than hard boiled eggs, then I hope this step-by-step recipe will encourage you to give it a try!
+Boiling eggs may seem like the simplest kitchen task one can accomplish in a blink of an eye, but most of us know it is much trickier than that.
+If you have never made soft-boiled eggs because it looks more intimidating than hard-boiled eggs, then I hope this step-by-step recipe will encourage you to give it a try!

-How to Make Perfect Soft-Boiled Egg – Timing & Ice Bath
+How to Make Perfect Soft-Boiled Eggs (Hanjuku Tamago 半熟卵)

-Put water (should be 1 inch above eggs) in a saucepan and bring the water to boil on medium heat.
+- Add water (enough to cover the eggs by 1 inch, 2.5 cm) in a saucepan and bring it to a boil on medium heat.

-Once boiling, take out the eggs from the refrigerator and gently put the eggs in the boiling water using a slotted spoon.
+- Once boiling, take out 4 large eggs (50 g each w/o shell) from the refrigerator and gently put the eggs in the boiling water using a slotted spoon.

-When it's done, drain the water and chill the eggs in iced water for 3 minutes.
+- Prepare a bowl of iced water by adding ice cubes to water.
+After 6½ or 7 minutes, drain the boiling water and shock the eggs in the iced water for 3 minutes.
 Gently peel the egg shell.
-Cut the eggs in half with a sharp knife or fish string.
+Cut the eggs in half with a sharp knife or fish string and serve.